tudo-math-ls3/FeatFlow2/benchmark/readme.txt

         Compiles the application "cc2d" in the subdirectory apps_cc2d.
 The result is the executable
           "Featflow2/bechmark/feat2benchmark-cc2d"

+      make benchmark

+      -> Is a generic command that compiles all benchmark applications.

       make [testcase-file] run

       -> Starts the tests listed in the file